 Compost and mulch produced at the Facility by Contractor shall be suitable for use as landscaping soil amendments or for different types of applications of a horticultural or agricultural nature.
 Contractor shall Process Organic Material for use as biomass fuel, soil amendments, mulch, Compost, or feedstock for "waferboard”- type products.
 No Transformation of any material other than Organic Material is permitted without the prior written consent of the WPWMA.
 Compost, mulch and wood chips produced by Contractor must qualify for Creditable Recovery and meet any applicable quality requirements specified by CalRecycle or other regulatory agency.

 Contractor shall have no obligation to Compost Green Waste, Food Waste and Municipal Solid Waste Organics in excess of One Hundred Forty-Four Thousand Four Hundred (144,400) Tons per year as noted herein if Contractor can demonstrate to WPWMA that there is insufficient capacity at the Facility to actively Compost Green Waste and Food Waste in excess of this amount.
+To the extent received Green Waste tonnage exceeds the capacity of the Green Waste Facility, Contractor will grind material and will arrange for loading, transportation and processing at a third-party facility.
+In such an event, Contractor’s tipping fee shall be reduced by 50% and WPWMA shall reimburse Contractor for all third-party transportation and processing costs.
+The WPWMA shall retain the right to keep the material onsite or direct the material to its desired location.

 Contractor shall Compost all Food Waste and Municipal Solid Waste Organics delivered to the Organics Processing Area, either source separated or recovered from MRF Processing.
-Contractor shall Compost a minimum of fifty percent (50%) by weight per Operating Year of all Organic Material delivered to the Organics Processing Area subject to the provisions of the preceding paragraph.
-Contractor shall weigh all Green Waste Municipal Solid Waste Organics and Food Waste recovered from Municipal Solid Waste and Construction and Demolition Debris prior to Contractor delivering such materials to the Organics Processing Area.
+Contractor shall Compost a minimum of fifty percent (50%) by weight per Operating Year of all Green Waste delivered to the Organics Processing Area subject to the provisions of the preceding paragraph.
+Contractor shall weigh all Green Waste, Municipal Solid Waste Organics, and Food Waste recovered from Municipal Solid Waste and Construction and Demolition Debris prior to Contractor delivering such materials to the Organics Processing Area.
 The weight of Green Waste recovered by Contractor from Municipal Solid Waste and Construction and Demolition Debris shall be added to the total weight of Source Separated Green Waste directed by WPWMA to the Organics Processing Area each Operating Year and shall comprise the total amount of Green Waste and Food Waste deemed delivered to Contractor for Composting for each Operating Year.

 The following calculation shall be used to determine Contractor’s compliance with the Composting requirement